 Sometimes crown lengthening may not always be the best solution for improving your smile.
 If your teeth are particularly wide, for example, they may look too big afterwards.
 At Trinity Dental, Dr. Julovich will thoroughly examine your mouth and help you determine the best approach.

 How long a crown lengthening surgery takes depends on how many teeth are being worked on.
 Sometimes neighboring teeth will be included to help the overall reshaping process.

-After applying local anesthesia, the dentist will make strategic cuts in the gums and expose the tooth roots.
-In most cases simply removing a little gum tissue will be enough, but occasionally some bone might need to be taken out as well.
+After applying local anesthesia, we’ll will simply remove a little gum tissue, but occasionally some bone might need to be taken out as well.
 Once the surgery is complete, the site will be rinsed with sterile salt water and the gums will receive stitches.

 In addition to creating a prettier, more symmetrical smile, there are other benefits to crown lengthening: